 Federalists want to argue that there is, or should be, a European people with its own set of sovereign institutions.
 Insofar as European institutions are democratic, it must be because the European people rule.
-The European people cannot rule through nation-states, because the nation-states don’t represent the European people.
+The European people cannot rule through nation-states because the nation-states don’t represent the European people.
 When Germany makes decisions about the economy of Greece or Spain, it cannot act on behalf of the European people, it can only act on behalf of the Germans.
-Because there is no European institution which speaks for the European people, the EU becomes an oppressive system in which the stronger nations exercise economic dominion over the weaker.
+Because there is no European institution that speaks for the European people, the EU becomes an oppressive system in which the stronger nations exercise economic dominion over the weaker.

 Nationalists exploit this.
 They tell us we should leave, and they tell us it’s democratic if we vote to leave through our nation-states.
-But the act of voting on the European question through the nation-state itself presupposes that the national people is the relevantly sovereign people.
-If there is or ought to be a united European people with a sovereign federal state, the decision to hold a national vote on membership is secessionist, because the very concept of a “national” vote denies the existence and sovereignty of the European people.
+But the act of voting on the European question through the nation-state itself presupposes that the national people are the relevantly sovereign people.
+If there is or ought to be a united European people with a sovereign federal state, the decision to hold a national vote on membership is secessionist because the very concept of a “national” vote denies the existence and sovereignty of the European people.

 British nationalists have no scruples about imposing this view on the rest of us.
 They insist over and over that national votes are democratic because the British people are making the decision.
 To them “democracy” and the nation-state fit together seamlessly.
 But if we believe that the European people are the relevant demos, a national vote can never be democratic.
 It can only be secessionist.

-Nationalists and federalists have different conceptions of the people which ought to rule in a European democracy.
+Nationalists and federalists have different conceptions of the people who ought to rule in a European democracy.
 The nationalists are willing to impose their conception by hook or by crook – the federalists are unwilling to speak up for theirs.
 If the entire people of Europe voted on Brexit, it wouldn’t be close.

 The nationalists attempt to avoid being bound by this logic by insisting on the principle of self-determination.
-If some group of people get it in their heads that they don’t belong to the larger group, the nationalists believe this smaller group has an infallible right to secede and create new institutions which express its will.
+If some group of people gets it in their heads that they don’t belong to the larger group, the nationalists believe this smaller group has an infallible right to secede and create new institutions which express its will.
 How dare the Europeans try to make Britain stay!
 Doesn’t Britain have the right to determine its own future?

 The trouble is that they apply this logic selectively.
 When a region wants to break out of the nation, nationalists don’t take kindly to that.
 Spanish nationalists didn’t think Catalonia should be allowed to go.
-They said Catalonia was part of Spain, that it was undemocratic for Catalonia to attempt to decide the question on its own, without the input of the Spanish people.
+They said Catalonia was part of Spain and that it was undemocratic for Catalonia to attempt to decide the question on its own, without the input of the Spanish people.
 Those who would support Catalan independence or Scottish independence have to ask themselves how far this principle of secession goes.

 Can London vote to leave the UK?
 Can the city vote to leave London?
 Can a single billionaire family vote to leave the city, thereby making itself immune to taxation?
 If all that matters is whether the people in question feel that they are culturally distinct and would be better off on their own, why not?
-The principle of self-determination makes it very easy to break communities apart, but very hard to put them back together again.
+The principle of self-determination makes it very easy to break communities apart but very hard to put them back together again.
 In a world with global problems like climate change and rampaging inequality, fragmenting our institutions makes them weaker and makes corporations and oligarchs stronger.

-If we want to fight the nationalists, we have to fight back against their claim that the national people is primordial, that it takes precedence over every other conception of the demos we might devise.
-That means rejecting the democratic legitimacy of the Brexit referendum because the very concept of a national decision about EU membership is itself prejudicial (not because people were poorly informed, or because Parliament should have taken the decision).
+If we want to fight the nationalists, we have to fight back against their claim that the national people are primordial, that it takes precedence over every other conception of the demos we might devise.
+That means rejecting the democratic legitimacy of the Brexit referendum because the very concept of a national decision about EU membership is itself prejudicial (not because people were poorly informed or because Parliament should have taken the decision).

 To regard secession as a right is to deny the existence of the European people and the sovereignty of its institutions.
 It is to deny the identities of millions of Europeans, both inside Britain and throughout the continent.